Matilda of Habsburg

-Matilda of Habsburg or Melchilde (1253 in Rheinfelden – 23 December 1304 in Munich, Bavaria) was, by marriage, a duchess of Bavaria.
-She was regent of Upper Bavaria during the minority of her younger son, Louis IV in 1294-1301.
+Matilda of Habsburg or Melchilde (1253 – 23 December 1304) was a duchess consort of Bavaria.
+She was regent of Upper Bavaria during the minority of her younger son, Louis IV in 1294–1301.

 Marriage

 Matilda was the eldest daughter of Rudolf I of Germany and Gertrude of Hohenberg.
 She became the third wife of Louis II, Duke of Bavaria, on 24 October 1273 in Aachen.
 Matilda and Louis had the following children: